Fixed-Price Approximations in Bilateral Trade: Main Results

 Thus \eqref{eq:M'} can be solved by {\em maximizing} $\OPTW(F)$ over all $F\in\Delta_{L^1}(\R_+;\mu,\mu_1,\g)$.
 Note that, from the definition,

-Therefore, $\OPTW(F)$ can be optimized by the following procedure: \begin{itemize} \item For any probability mass in $(0,\mu)$, split the mass into two equal masses.
-Move each mass in opposite directions, until one mass hits the boundary of the interval $(0,\mu)$. \item For any probability mass in $(\mu,1)$, split the mass into two equal masses.
-Move each mass in opposite directions, until one mass hits the boundary of the interval $(\mu+\delta,1)$, for some sufficiently small $\delta>0$.\footnote{Note that this $\delta>0$ is required so that this operation does not change $F(\mu)=\g$.} \end{itemize}
+We apply the following procedure, which does not decrease $\OPTW(F)$: \begin{itemize} \item For any probability mass in $(0,\mu)$, split the mass into two equal masses.
+Move each mass in opposite directions, until one mass hits the boundary of the interval $[0,\mu]$. \item For any probability mass in $(\mu,1)$, split the mass into two equal masses.
+Move each mass in opposite directions, until one mass hits the boundary of the interval $[\mu+\delta,1]$, for some sufficiently small $\delta>0$.\footnote{Note that this $\delta>0$ is required so that this operation does not change $F(\mu)=\g$.} \end{itemize}

-Each of these operations is mean-preserving in the intervals $(0,\mu)$ and $(\mu,1)$, so neither changes the quantities $\mu=\E[S]$, $\mu_1=\E[S\cond S\leq \mu]$ and $\g=F(\mu)$.
+Each of these operations is mean-preserving in the intervals $[0,\mu]$ and $[\mu,1]$, so neither changes the quantities $\mu=\E[S]$, $\mu_1=\E[S\,|\, S\leq \mu]$ and $\g=F(\mu)$.
 Therefore, the operations preserve the maximum expected welfare achieved by any fixed-price mechanism, $\W(\mu;F)=\mu+\(\mu-\mu_1\)\cdot\g$.
 However, they increase $\E[|B-S|]$ in the respective intervals, and so the operations increase $\OPTW(F)$.
-Applying these operations recursively,\footnote{In the proof of Lemma~\ref{lem:dimensionality} in Appendix~\ref{app:proofs}, we consider only the limiting distribution $\tilde F$ obtained from recursive application of these operations; however, these operations motivate the construction of $\tilde F$ in the proof.} we obtain a 4-point distribution $\tilde F\in \Delta_{L^1}^{(4)}(\R_+;\mu,\mu_1,\g)$ such that
+Applying these operations repeatedly, \footnote{In the proof of Lemma~\ref{lem:dimensionality} in Appendix~\ref{app:proofs}, we consider only the limiting distribution $\tilde F$ obtained from recursive application of these operations; however, these operations motivate the construction of $\tilde F$ in the proof.} we obtain a 4-point distribution $\tilde F\in \Delta_{L^1}^{(4)}(\R_+;\mu,\mu_1,\g)$ such that

 Since $\Delta_{L^1}^{(4)}(\R_+;\mu,\mu_1,\g)\subset \Delta_{L^1}(\R_+;\mu,\mu_1,\g)$, this proves the result of Lemma~\ref{lem:dimensionality}.